cqsss/cqsss.github.io/index.md

 published: true
 ---

 My name is **Qiaosheng Chen** (陈乔晟).
 Currently, I am a Ph.D. student of [Websoft Research Group](http://ws.nju.edu.cn/) at the Department of Computer Science and Technology, [Nanjing University](https://www.nju.edu.cn/).
-I received my B.Sc. degree from [Harbin Institute of Technology, Weihai](https://www.hitwh.edu.cn/) in 2021.
+I received my B.Sc. degree from [Harbin Institute of Technology at Weihai](https://www.hitwh.edu.cn/) in 2021.
 In the same year, I was admitted to study for a M.Sc. degree in Nanjing University without entrance examination.
 In 2023, I started my Ph.D. degree under the supervision of [Prof. Gong Cheng](http://ws.nju.edu.cn/~gcheng).

 ### Research Interests